Xila-Project/Old_core/README.md

 ## Introduction

 Xila is a lightweight operating system (like [Contiki](https://github.com/contiki-os/contiki "Contiki") or [TinyOS](https://github.com/tinyos/tinyos-main "TinyOS")) for embedded devices (currently only the ESP32 is supported).
 Its goal is to offer a simple standardized API.
-In this way, that allows the integration of different software in one unique ecosystem and also easy porting (only the HAL of Xila needs to be rewrite).
+In this way, that allows the integration of different software in one unique ecosystem, which is easy to port (only the HAL of Xila needs to be rewrite).
 I hope you would like it !

 Inspired by :
 - [BASIC 80's Pocket Computer](https://www.youtube.com/watch?v=Hjdj14C_jAI "BASIC 80's Pocket Computer") - [Benjamin HECKENDORN](https://www.benheck.com/ "Benjamin HECKENDORN")